ProtoPropski/SplashLoaderNX/README.md

 (EX; Splash1.bin, Splash2.bin, or SplashCool, SplashLame, etc)

-3) Set-up is Complete, you can now Start the program, and follow the instructions if you want to Switch Between Splash Files.
+3) Set-up is Complete, you can now Start the program, and follow the instructions if you want to Switch Between Splash Files "Easily".